chahid001/Project-optimal-spespe-for-the-challenge-2-of-the-HACKATHON-inFer-GW4-network-Fertility-In-Vitro-/README.md

 We measured this parameter by identifying in the first place the maximum and minimum value of this point in the Y-value axis of the beat pattern, than we calculated the difference of this values divided by two to measure then the ratio with the period given in the data (T) :

 Ve=((|max-min|/2)/T)
+# Perspectives :
+Our future perspectives are looking for proposing such analysis to the human purpose.
+In an ICSI like acts a real-time analysis to the sperm is high required to do a decision making for the injections, augmenting the fecundation ratios and having good results in clinico.
+Assuming that this program can be adapted to the human spermatozoa Data, we are looking for a program, machine learning based, to get such Data in real-time by imagery from the ICSI microscopes.

 # The GUI: